Configuration

 In upstream agentgateway, you can manage configuration via a YAML or JSON file.
 The configuration features of agentgateway are captured in the schema of the agentgateway codebase.

-Unlike in the upstream agentgateway project, you do not configure these features in a raw configuration file in Solo Enterprise for agentgateway.
+Unlike in the upstream agentgateway project, you do not configure these features in a raw configuration file in the agentgateway proxy.
 Instead, you configure them in a Kubernetes Gateway API-native way as explained in the guides throughout this doc set.

-However, you still might want to pass in your upstream configuration file in Solo Enterprise for agentgateway.
+However, you still might want to pass in custom configuration to your agentgateway proxy.
 This can be useful in the following use cases:

 - Migrating from upstream to Solo Enterprise for agentgateway.